-With this Adoption Notice ECSS is adopting and applying CCSDS 732.0-B-3 with a minimum set of modifications, identified in the present document, to allow for reference and for a consistent integration in the ECSS system of standards.
+With this Adoption Notice ECSS is adopting and applying CCSDS 732.0-B-4 with a minimum set of modifications, identified in the present document, to allow for reference and for a consistent integration in the ECSS system of standards.

-ECSS-E-ST-50-03C Space data links – Telemetry transfer frame protocol (31 July 2008) is superseded by the following two Adoption Notices: ECSS-E-AS-50-22C and ECSS-E-AS-50-23C.
+ECSS-E-ST-50-03C Space data links – Telemetry transfer frame protocol (31 July 2008) is superseded by the following two Adoption Notices: ECSS-E-AS-50-22 and ECSS-E-AS-50-23 (latest versions).
 The ECSS standard ECSS-E-ST-50-03 was limited to the TM Transfer Frame: it did not include the AOS Transfer Frame.

-Overview of superseded ECSS-E-50-xx Standards
+Mapping of superseded ECSS-E-50-xx Standards w.r.t.
+ECSS Adoption Notice versus CCSDS Standards.